GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cost of adding a feature isn’t just the time it takes to code it.
-The cost also includes the addition of an obstacle to future expansion.
-The trick is to pick the features that don’t fight each other.
+> ### A program is a building of thought.
+It is costless to build, it is weightless, and it grows easily under our typing hands.
+But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
 >
-> ~ *John Carmack*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts